inversify/InversifyJS/README.md

 # Installation

-You can get the latest release using NPM or Bower.
+You can get the latest release using npm or bower.
+The type definitions file can be installed using tsd.
 ```
 npm install inversify --save
 ```